How to Become a Notary in Wyoming

 - Noting a protest of a negotiable instrument.

-Can I perform electronic notarizations in Wyoming?
+What are the steps to register to perform electronic notarizations in Wyoming?

 How do I update my address on my Wyoming notary commission?